milanm/csharp-cheatsheet/README.md

 ## Expression-bodied Members (C# 6.0+)

+Expression-bodied members provide a concise syntax for methods, properties, and other members that can be represented by a single expression.

 ```csharp
 // Expression-bodied method (one-line methods)
 public int Multiply(int a, int b) => a * b;